arhs-spikeseed-mobile/easy-e2e-mobile/README.md

 2. Rename the file `configs/.env.template` to `configs/.env` and fill the configuration variables

-3. Install the dependencies

-   `yarn`

-4. iOS only: Create the file `configs/export_options.plist`
+3. iOS only: Create the file `configs/export_options.plist`

-5. _Optional_: Edit the WebdriverIO configs located in the `configs` folder
+4. _Optional_: Edit the WebdriverIO configs located in the `configs` folder

-6. _Optional_: Add a prebuild script, check `package.json` `scripts` section.
+5. _Optional_: Add a prebuild script, check `package.json` `scripts` section.

-7. Run one of the available scripts
+6. Run one of the available scripts

 ## Available scripts